smserpa/code_refactor/README.md

-# homework_1
+# Code Refactor

-Edited html and css files for marketing agency aiming to make webpage more accesible with semantic html text
+Edited html and css files for marketing agency aiming to make webpage more accesible with semantic html text.